-We are now officially in Galicia and if you ever get a chance to see this part of soon, please do!
+We are now officially in Galicia and if you ever get a chance to see this part of Spain, please do!
 It is so green, and beautiful.
-Ivy covers trees and walls and the light shines beautifully through.
+Ivy covers trees and walls and light shines beautifully through branches.
 John taught me the Japanese word for sunlight that filters through the leaves of trees “komorebi”.
 It’s a magical place Galicia…almost like scenes from The Hobbit.
-I expect at any moment thieves, robbers or fairies to appear.
+I expect at any moment thieves, knights or fairies to appear.

 Leaving Triacastela I found this cool babbling brook to send a good morning message to friends and family back home.
 It is terrific being able to catch up on Facebook but my fans are screaming for more blog posts.
-I try to stay on top of it but there is so little time and very tired and sore.
+I try to stay on top of it but there is so little time and most evenings I’m tired and sore.

 Today though, I feel awesome.
-It could be because there was no pulpo left in my system or because I had a fabulous sleep or maybe both.
+It could be because there was no pulpo left in my system or because I had a fabulous sleep or perhaps the green of Galicia energizes me.
 Regardlesss, I left early and made my way towards Sarria.
-I can’t believe that after toda, there will only be 120 kilometers left on this walk.
+I can’t believe that after today, there will only be 120 kilometers left on this walk.
 I am not certain where the time or kilometers went and surely wasn’t convinced I would make it considering all the aches and pains.

-When we reached Sarria, I helped John locate his pension where he had a private room before heading out to find mine.
+When we reached Sarria, I helped John locate his pension (pronounced: pen-see-on) where he had a private room before heading out to find my own accommodation.

 If I was ever to do this again, I would make an effort to research the albergues more.
 Those that live in Toronto might remember the motels on Lakeshore Blvd. (now demolished) that could be rented by the hour (not that I ever took advantage of such a deal).
-This place was on par except I had a hospital bed with bed rails.
-I was next to the kitchen and the odours emitting and something made noises in the corner but I was too tired to check it out.
-I found this little friend on the wall in the morning.
-Still for 10 euros it wasn’t bad, but I have had a bunk in an albergue for 6 euro and it was more pleasant.
+This place had bare-bones luxury.
+It had a bed, albeit a hospital bed with bed rails, a private washroom and shower.
+I was next to the kitchen and it’s odours.
+Something made noises in the corner but I was too tired to check it out.
+For 10 euro it wasn’t bad, but I have had a bunk in an albergue for 6 euro and it was more comfortable.

 Vigdis, if you read this please send me email address in the comments section. 😁 I would also love a copy of one of those pictures.
 You were all so sweet and kind to me.